breuert/scrydb/README.md

 The library is compatible with [Sentence Transformers](https://www.sbert.net/index.html).
 However, it is also possible to store precomputed embeddings for both queries and documents.

+> [!NOTE]
+> The evaluation protocol, benchmark results, and examples are available at [`scrydb-eval`](https://github.com/breuert/scrydb-eval/), the corresponding data is shared on [Hugging Face](https://huggingface.co/datasets/breuert/scrydb-eval).

 ## Usage examples

 ``scrydb`` can be used interactively as follows: